sh19910711/google-summer-of-code-2016/ruby-rails-web-console.md

 by the `src` property of HTML tags (e.g., `<img>`, `<script>`).
 I guess that we can also hijack a process of them in the similar way as Web API.

 ### III.
-Add built-in commands and design its architecture
+Create built-in commands and its architecture

 TBD